Alignak-monitoring/alignak-doc/source/05_extending_alignak/installing_modules.rst

 External commands
 -----------------

-This module allows Alignak framework (like Nagios and al) to reacts to external commands sent to a named pipe file.
+This module allows Alignak framework (like Nagios *and al.*) to reacts to external commands sent to a named pipe file.

 Thanks to this module the receiver daemon periodically reads the content of a configured file and builds an external command with the information read from this file.
 This also allows Alignak to :ref:`receive passive checks<monitoring_features/passive_checks>`.